CASCADE-CMIP6/CMIP6-Seasonal-Average/README.md

 These can be used as a template for making other similar runs.
 The run size was determined by the number of seasons the input data spans.
-4 seasons in each of 41 years results in 164 seasons total.
+4 seasons in each of 41 years which leads to using 164 MPI ranks to process the 164 seasons.
 One will need to modify the paths in the scripts to point to a TECA install.
 One may or may not need to reorganize the data as shown in this example.